Build ASP.NET apps with .NET Framework

 You can use Azure Pipelines to build your .NET Framework projects without needing to set up any infrastructure of your own.
 The Microsoft-hosted agents in Azure Pipelines have several released versions of Visual Studio pre-installed to help you build your projects.
-Use the Hosted VS2017 agent pool to build on Visual Studio 2017 or Visual Studio 15.* versions.
-Use the Hosted agent pool to build using the tools in Visual Studio 2013 or Visual Studio 2015.

 You can also use a self-hosted agent to run your builds.
-This is particularly helpful if you have a large repository and you want to avoid downloading the source code to a fresh machine for every build.
+This is helpful if you have a large repository and you want to avoid downloading the source code to a fresh machine for every build.

 Your builds run on a self-hosted agent.
 Make sure that you have the necessary version of the Visual Studio installed on the agent.